 Carignane Testa: — Back to the top

-Vinification Method: No SO2-no inoculation with sul?tes, yeast cultures, no use of concentrates to boost sweetness, no added water, acids, or other manipulation.
-A stemmer-crusher that delicately crushes the grapes.
-Gravity transfers the “must” goes into classic fermentation tanks which are covered w/ white sheets.
-Caps are pushed periodically by hand.
-The 1 ton straight-sided redwood tanks ferment 7-10 days.
-Two fermentation tanks of “must” are bucketed out into a basket press & the new wine runs freely to the barrel.
+Vinification Method: No SO2-no inoculation with sulfites, yeast cultures, no use of concentrates to boost sweetness, no added water, acids, or other manipulation.
+A stemmer-crusher is used that delicately crushes the grapes.
+Gravity transfers the “must” that goes into classic fermentation tanks which are covered with white sheets, and Caps are pushed periodically by hand.
+The 1-ton straight-sided redwood tanks ferments for 7-10 days.
+Two fermentation tanks of “must” are bucketed out into a basket press and the new wine runs freely into the barrel.
 The remaining “must” is then lightly pressed out, producing ~150 gal. of wine.
 The “pomace” is used as compost.
-The wines age in reconditioned 60 gal.
+The wines ages in reconditioned 60 gal.
 French Oak for 12-24 mths.
-During this time, the wines are racketed.
-Hand bottling, corking & labeling.
-No ?ning or ?ltering.
+During this time, the wines are racketed, hand bottled, corked and labeled.
+No fining or filtering is done.

-Tasting Note: The 2005 Cab is made from small berries & exhibits silky tannins that carry its remarkable fruit.
-A dense, dark wine that is brooding & appealing.
+Tasting Note: The 2005 Cab is made from small berries that exhibits silky tannins that carries its remarkable fruit.
+A dense, dark wine that is brooding and appealing.

 Pairing: This is a classic Cabernet of yesteryear, that wants to be paired with an aged steak, grilled eggplant brushed with olive oil, or a decadent chocolate dessert.